KevinMathisen/renewable-energy-for-countries-api/README.md

 The dataset reports on percentage of renewable energy in the country's energy mix over time.

+## Completion of requirements
+All the advanced tasks are implemented.

 # Running the assignment

 ## Openstack instance